 Sir Aries Halter Gown: Casual Look

-For a beach trip, I wore the dress with summery accessories like the printed head scarf and a shell-adorned raffia bag (from the recent Simon Miller x Mango collaboration).
+For a beach trip to mark the end of the warm-weather season, I wore the dress with summer-y accessories like the printed head scarf and a shell-adorned raffia bag (from the Simon Miller x Mango collaboration).
 While I opted for a pair of low-heeled mules for a dinner at a restaurant, for a more casual occasion, the dress would look just as good with a fun throwback shoe like a platform flip-flop or a gladiator sandal.

 Sir Aries Halter Gown: Formal Look